 Whale-watching

-You can also schedule a whale and dolphin watching excursion just several miles south of Laguna Beach in Dana Point.
+You can also schedule a whale and dolphin-watching excursion several miles south of Laguna Beach in Dana Point.
+Dana Point is nicknamed “The Whale Watching Capital of the World,” so it’s one of the best places for this activity.

 Playgrounds and sports

-In addition to the entertainment mother nature provides, Laguna Beach also has some excellent playgrounds.
+In addition to Mother Nature’s entertainment, Laguna Beach has some excellent playgrounds.

 Main Beach has a basketball court and a playground on the boardwalk, perfect for getting out some energy before a relaxing dinner.
-Another popular playground is the Bluebird Canyon Playground, a couple of miles inland from the beach.
+Another popular playground is the Bluebird Canyon Playground, two miles inland from the beach.

-Alta Laguna Park is another top-notch playground in Laguna Beach with incredible views of the ocean.
-It has basketball courts and is located at a trail head for Top of the World Hike, so its a great place to park if you want to do that hike.
+Alta Laguna Park is another top-notch playground with incredible ocean views in Laguna Beach.
+It has basketball courts and is located at a trailhead for the Top of the World Hike, so it’s a great place to park if you want to do that hike.

 Practical Tips To Plan Your Trip